 Previously, we introduced Krista Moroder, our multi-talented instructor and video producer.

-Our second introduction will focus on Yan Fan, Code Chrysalis’ co-founder and brilliant entrepreneur, educator, and software engineer.
+Our second introduction will focus on Yan Fan, Code Chrysalis’ CTO/co-founder and brilliant entrepreneur, educator, and software engineer.

 What were you doing before Code Chrysalis?
 As I understand, you were originally in a non-tech career before making the transition.